Cognigy/Documentation/docs/ai-copilot/getting-started.md

 By now, your Copilot grid and connection should be set up and ready for testing.

 To observe the AI Copilot workspace, start a conversation with your AI Agent in the chat.
-In another tab, open your contact center desktop, for example the Live Agent, and work through the Flow until the Handover to Agent Node triggers the Handover.
+In another tab, open your contact center desktop, for example Live Agent, and work through the Flow until the Handover to Agent Node.

 If you are using the `standalone` version of AI Copilot together with a provider that doesn't offer native AI Copilot support, for example RingCentral Engage or Salesforce, you will receive a link to your AI Copilot Workspace in the chat.